tedyoung/awesome-java8/README.md

 * [Cyclops](https://github.com/aol/cyclops) - Very modular, so only include what you need.
 From function exception handling (`try`), to generic monad operations, to pattern matching.
 Specific integrations to Javaslang, functionaljava, and Guava. :8ball:

+## Microservices

+While the term can sometimes be ambiguous, hopefully it'll become more clear as new libraries and frameworks become available.
+This section may include entire frameworks, or libraries that help with coordinating and connecting separately deployed services (aka microservices).

+* [Apollo](http://spotify.github.io/apollo/) - A library for writing HTTP microservices that focuses on composability and simplicity, with high performance using modern Java idioms and features. :8ball:
+* [SnoopEE](https://github.com/ivargrimstad/snoop) - While this is "experimental", it's worth looking at if you're coming to microservices from a "slimmed down" Java EE point of view and need something to handle service discovery.
+This was shown in a JavaOne 2015 conference talk [here](https://youtu.be/REuBLPTeFDg). :8ball:

 ## Reactive libraries

 Focused on "pulling" items from a stream.
 There may be overlap between these libraries and the Functional ones (above), but the ones here are primarily/exclusively focused on the [Reactive](http://www.reactive-streams.org/) way of thinking about streams.